 How to Evaluate a Website Design

 A well-crafted website looks good and quickly attracts visitors by providing relevant information.
-To delve deeper, let's explore some key aspects to consider when evaluating websites, along with website evaluation examples.
+To delve deeper, let’s explore some key aspects to consider when evaluating websites, along with website evaluation examples to help illustrate how to analyze a website design in real-world scenarios.

 1. Understanding Your Website’s Purpose